entsecure/shim-review/README.md

 *******************************************************************************
 The build uses `podman` containers.
 To reproduce the build:

-- ensure podman is installed
-- as root, run `reproduce_build.sh`
+- run `./reproduce_build.sh` as a regular user, it will use docker build + run to reproduce the build
     - this will create a new log file called `03-build-reproduce.log`

 *******************************************************************************